-This research was sponsored by the Center for Substance Abuse Treatment (CSAT) of the Substance Abuse and Mental Health Services Administration (SAMHSA) and by the Delaware Council on Gambling Problems.
+This research was sponsored by the Substance Abuse and Mental Health Services Administration Center for Substance Abuse Prevention, by the Delaware Council on Gambling Problems, and by the Christiana Care Health Services Center for Women's and Children's Health Research.
 The views and conclusions expressed in this report do not necessarily represent those of the sponsoring agencies.